Debson/GBot/README.md

 # GBot
-Bot that automates Gladiatus game
+Python bot that using selenium webdriver automates repetitive tasks in webrowser game - Gladiatus